Shadows of rotating black holes in plasma environments with aberration effects: Final remarks

-General analytical formulas were derived to find the contour curve of the shadow cast by the black hole on the observer's sky in terms of angular celestial coordinates, under highly idealized conditions for a wide range of metrics.
-The expressions found are valid for any photon frequency at infinity $\omega_\infty$, any value of the spin parameter $a$, any position of the observer within the external communication domain, any plasma distribution satisfying the separability condition, and any relative velocity between the observer and the black hole in the $\varphi$ direction, and can be used as the zeroth-order approximation to numerically study more realistic situations.
-For the reader's convenience, we wrote a step-by-step procedure for shadow construction and elaborated several examples, considering several specific plasma distributions.
-These formulas were used to reproduce the results corresponding to some known examples.
+We derived general analytical formulas to find the contour curve of the shadow cast by the black hole on the observer's sky in terms of angular celestial coordinates, for a wide range of metrics.
+The obtained expressions are valid for any photon frequency at infinity $\omega_\infty$, any value of the spin parameter $a$, any position of the observer within the external communication domain, any plasma distribution satisfying the separability condition, and any relative velocity between the observer and the black hole.
+These formulas served as the zeroth-order approximation to numerically study more realistic situations, and a step-by-step procedure for shadow construction with the inclusion of aberration effects was provided.
+We also elaborated different configurations considering specific plasma distributions in different alternatives to Kerr geometries.

-It was observed how different spacetime models affect the shape and size of the shadow, and what role the characteristic parameter $Q$ plays in each of them.
-In the Kerr-Newman and Dilaton metrics, fixing the mass, the effects arising from angular momentum are reduced when considering high values of $Q$, where $a$ becomes negligible.
-In Kerr-Sen, on the contrary, by increasing the parameter $Q$ the shape of $D$ is accentuated.
-On the other hand, in modified Kerr and Braneworld the effects associated with the angular momentum are conserved even for values close to $Q_{max}$, increasing in Braneworld.
-Furthermore, we observe that by increasing the $Q$ parameter these effects are mitigated in Kerr-Newman and Dilaton and increased in modified Kerr and Braneworld, while in Kerr-Sen the size and displacement decrease while exaggerating the shape of $D$.
+It was observed that different spacetime models affected the shape and size of the shadow differently, and the characteristic parameter $Q_{(p)}$ played a crucial role in each of them.
+In the Kerr-Newman, Kerr-Sen, and Dilaton metrics, the effects arising from angular momentum were reduced when considering high values of $Q_{(p)}$, where $a$ became negligible.
+On the other hand, in modified Kerr and Braneworld, the effects associated with the angular momentum were conserved even for values close to $Q_{(p)max}$, increasing in Braneworld.

-Moreover, the shape of the black hole shadow seems to be determined mainly by the angular momentum, and the resulting asymmetric deformation can be understood as a rotational dragging effect.
-We also saw that the shadow seen by the standard observer remains symmetric about a horizontal axis, even for an observer outside the equatorial plane.
-At the same time, the shadow remains symmetric about a horizontal axis as long as the observer does not move in the $\vartheta$ direction.